rtopz/arduino-temp-measure/README.md

 0.0.2

 ## Summary
-Program utilizes a IR sensor to measure ambient & object temperature
+Program utilizes the MLX90614 IR sensor to measure ambient & object temperature

 ## To Do
 * Nothing